August 5, 2020

 These are the wounds that never heal, for they are the deepest and most vexing wounds of the cross.
 The pain of crucifixion lasts but a day, but the suffering born of rejection lives eternally.
 The injury from nails and spears become scars.
 The wounds of rejection are forever open.

 In fact, Jesus preemptively embraced us knowing that we would reject him.
-The power of the Gospel is not that Jesus forgives our sin.
+The power of the gospel is not that Jesus forgives our sin.
 It is that he decided to forgive our sin even before we sinned.
 If only we will receive it.
-He is the “Lamb slain from before the foundation of the world,” (Revelation 13:8) and for all eternity he is the slain one at the center of the throne of whom it will be sung for endless ages,
+He is the “Lamb slain from before the foundation of the world” (Rev. 13:8).
+And for all eternity, he is the slain one at the center of the throne of whom it will be sung for endless ages,